Away With The Steiners

 TEGALLALANG RICE TERRACES

-Checking out the vibrant green rice terraces of Tegallalang, Ubud.
-(And yes this IS a tourist attraction and does now cost to enter and view/wander the main terraces).
+Yes this IS a tourist attraction and does now cost to enter and view/wander the main terraces.

-And do note it also costs 100,000 IDR for a few minutes on one of the famous swings.
+Also do note it also costs 100,000 IDR for a few minutes on one of the famous swings.

 ULUWATU TEMPLE

-There are public facilities like toilets, food stall and souvenir shop available.
 But these are not in the temple area.
 Rather they are located in the parking area in front of the main gate of the temple.

-And as with other temples in Bali, it is required to dress respectfully.
+As with other temples in Bali, it is required to dress respectfully.
 Both men and women should wear a sarong, scarf or sash tied around the waist.

 A sarong and sash is provided at Uluwatu Temple to use for free and is available by the ticket entrance.